-Traditionally, wedding etiquette states the groom plans the honeymoon—and that it should be a surprise for the bride.
-While this gesture is totally romantic and a perfect fit for a bride who loves a little mystery, more and more couples are opting to plan this getaway together.
+True, one person can do everything and even leave it as a surprise vacay for their partner.
+While this gesture is totally romantic and a perfect fit for a person who loves a little mystery, most couples choose to plan this once-in-a-lifetime getaway together.
 After all, have you tried packing for a trip when you don’t know where you’re going?
 It can be seriously stressful, even if you know it will be “warm” or you’ll be “doing a lot of activities.”

 Want to keep that element of romance and mystery without going in totally blind?
 Assign a day for each of you to plan completely as a surprise for your significant other, to be revealed that morning or as the day goes by.
 That might mean a few luxurious hours at the spa, a hike to a breathtaking waterfall, or passes for that scuba-diving excursion that your hubby-to-be has always dreamed of.
 Mix a little suspense in with all of that vegging for a trip you’ll remember!